farisfaikar/farisfaikar/README.md

 - 🔭 I’m currently working on **a Django website**

-- 🌱 I’m currently learning **Back-End, Javascript, and pretty much all those interesting stuffs**
+- 🌱 I’m currently learning **Back-End, Javascript, possibly even Full-Stack, and pretty much all those interesting stuffs**

 - 🤝 I’m looking for help with **Hacktoberfest this year**